Tax Cuts & Jobs Act - Major Changes

-Both individual and corporate rates have changed.
+Both individual (see comparison of '18 rates to '17 individual rates here) and corporate rates have changed.
 The maximum individual rate is reduced to 37% and the corporate rate is now a flat 21%.
 The rate change could benefit you — or in some cases cause your tax liability to go up.

 Standard deduction increases:

 The standard deduction nearly doubles to $12,000 for single filers and $24,000 for married filing jointly.
 However, there are no more personal exemption deductions allowed ($4,050 per individual on your tax return).
 So this may help you — or hurt you.